-This woman will start with a low rolling laugh, and as she continues to belt out her tones, her pitch will climb and it eventually becomes this creech that sounds like a witch waiting to put you in her “boiling trouble.”
+This woman will start with a low rolling laugh and as she continues to belt out her tunes, her pitch will climb and it eventually becomes this screech that sounds like a witch waiting to put you in her “boiling trouble.”
 She will continue until you laugh, and inevitably, you will!
 Because it isn’t what you are expecting.
 Soon, your belly begins to cramp and you forget everything else in the world and replay that laugh for hours on end.

 I love my mom.

 You see, I also learned this from my Memaw, who I adored with all my heart, and my mom is becoming Memaw every day.
-BTW – Memaw is my mom’s mom.
+BTW – Memaw is my mom’s mom (if you didn’t catch that).
 It’s crazy to watch my mom become Memaw.
-I know, when I finally have children, my kids will have a childhood just as amazing as mine was.
+I know when I finally have children my kids will have a childhood just as amazing as mine was.

 As a kid, I never counted her age.
 She was always in her 30s!
 She never grew old to me.
 But now, as an adult, I realize that the years I have with her are numbered.
 I hate to think of what life will be like without her because she is quite literally my rock.

 I used to suffer from anxiety – often.
 My anxiety would swallow me up and I thought I was going to die because I couldn’t breathe and I couldn’t see tomorrow – I was stuck.
 It kept me up all night long.
 The only thing that could comfort me was crawling into bed with my mom.
 As long as she held me I could go to sleep.
 I felt safe!
 There is nothing in the world like it.